 What is Angelman syndrome?

-Angelman syndrome (AS) is a rare neuro-genetic disorder that occurs in one in 15,000 live births.
+Angelman syndrome (AS) is a rare neuro-genetic disorder.
+It occurs in one in 15,000 live births.
 Angelman syndrome is often misdiagnosed as cerebral palsy or autism due to lack of awareness.
-Characteristics of the disorder include developmental delay, lack of speech, seizures, and walking and balance disorders.
+Characteristics or symptoms of Angelman syndrome include developmental delay, lack of speech, seizures, and walking and balance disorders.
 Individuals with Angelman syndrome will require life-long care.

 For more information about signs, symptoms and characteristics of Angelman syndrome, watch the story of Ever and her journey to diagnosis.